Masterminds/structable/README.md

 # Structable: Struct-Table Mapping for Go

+**WARNING:** The current master branch uses a different Recorder interface than the 1.0.0 release.
+It will soon be released as 2.0.0.

 This library provides basic struct-to-table mapping for Go.

 It is based on the [Squirrel](https://github.com/lann/squirrel) library.